 Living with braces comes with a lot of new rules and practices.
 For our patients with active lifestyles, taking care of your braces might look a little different than it does for others.
 That’s because increased physical activity increases the risk of injury, and it’s important to do everything you can to protect yourself and your braces from harm.
-Luckily, Dr. Joel Brodsky, Dr. Charles Brodsky, and Dr. Jeffrey Brumbaugh have put together the ultimate guide for sports safety with braces and how to handle orthodontic emergencies.
+Luckily, Dr. Joel Brodsky and Dr. Charles Brodsky have put together the ultimate guide for sports safety with braces and how to handle orthodontic emergencies.
 Keep reading to learn more!

 Sports Safety For Athletes With Braces

 When you’re on the Brodsky Orthodontics team, you’re already on the right track to preventing orthodontic emergencies.
 We’ve got two important tips for protecting your oral health on the field.

 If you’re an athlete considering orthodontic treatment, talk with one of our doctors about your concerns so that our team can find the right treatment method for you.
 With several orthodontic options that work for patients of all ages, we can design a treatment plan that works for your individual needs.

 One of our most popular treatments is traditional braces.
 They come in metal and clear options to suit your specific needs and goals and work great for patients with moderate to severe orthodontic conditions.
 Our doctors at Brodsky Orthodontics highly recommend them, but don’t forget to get an orthodontic mouthguard, too!

 As a removable treatment option, this series of custom-made clear aligner trays make straightening your smile a breeze.
 You can take them out for short lengths of time — meaning your games and practices will be ortho emergency-free!
 Plus, with Invisalign’s comfortable and discreet SmartTrack material, you’ll look and feel great on and off the field.